 - Available space was taken into account to size the conveying system for proper transfer of material to the screener.

-- For time saving purposes and convenience of operation, an automated bulk bag unloading station with a manual dump option was selected.
-Handling operation made simple with an integrated winch for lifting bulk bags to desired platform height for unloading.
+- For time-saving purposes and convenience of operation, an automated bulk bag unloading station with a manual dump option was selected.
+Handling operation made simple with an integrated winch for lifting bulk bags to the desired platform height for unloading.
 This station is equipped with pneumatically operated massage paddles that agitate packed material and assist with flow out of the bulk bag.
-With transfer of material exists dust and hazardous conditions associated with it.
+With the transfer of material exists dust and hazardous conditions associated with it.
 To take care of safety concerns, a dust collection system was installed on the unloading station.

 - The material is preconditioned for conveying by being passed through a lump breaker to shatter any large solidifications.
 This prevents clogging of the line and improves flow.

-- Before introduction of material into the conveying line, a magnet unit was integrated to ensure that no metal contamination in the product stream exists.
+- Before the introduction of material into the conveying line, a magnet unit was integrated to ensure that no metal contamination in the product stream exists.

 - Once the product is discharged into the convey line, a properly sized fan, transfers the material into a filter receiver.
 The receiving hopper is integrated with a dust collection system as well as an explosion mitigation system.